AIMLdr/portkiller/README.md

 ---

-**A command-line utility to identify and interactively terminate processes listening on specified TCP ports.**
+**A command-line utility to identify and interactively terminate processes listening on specified TCP ports**

 ⚠️ **Warning:** This script can terminate running processes.
-Use with extreme caution, especially with `sudo`, as killing the wrong process can cause data loss or system instability. ⚠️
+Use with extreme caution, especially with `sudo`, as killing the wrong process can cause data loss or system instability ⚠️

-This script helps developers and system administrators quickly find and stop applications occupying specific network ports, commonly needed during development or troubleshooting.
+This script helps developers and system administrators quickly find and stop applications occupying specific network ports, commonly needed during development or troubleshooting

 ## Table of Contents